 Sustainable production not only delivers high quality, nutritious beef products, it helps produce those products in an environmentally and socially responsible way.
 Beef producers are committed to caring for their livestock, protecting the land where cattle graze, and the communities in which they live and work.
 Sustainable grazing practices not only enhance the land that isn't suitable for other agricultural production such as crops, but enables cycling nutrients back into the soil, stimulating new growth, enhancing soil health, and keeping Canada's grassland ecosystems stable and healthy.
 This benefits the land and the animals, not only for the cattle, but also for the many other species that make Canadian grazing lands their home.

 Beef sustainability is centred around five main principles that encompass environmental, social and economic perspectives.

 Connecting the Dots

 This Framework brings together the whole beef value chain from producer to consumer, and all the steps in between.
-It recognizes sustainable practices used by beef producers and processors, supports the supply chain to source sustainably raised products, and builds consumer confidence about how beef is raised in Canada, backed by an independent, science-based verification system.
+It recognizes the sustainable practices of beef producers and processors, supports the supply chain to source sustainably raised products according to robust standards, and builds consumer confidence about how beef is raised in Canada, backed by an independent, science-based verification system.

-Independent Certification Bodies certify farms, ranches and processors to the CRSB’s Sustainability Standards, and audit the systems used to track the cattle and beef from Certified Operations through the chain.
+Independent (3rd party) Certification Bodies certify farms, ranches and processors to the CRSB’s Sustainability Standards, and audit the systems used to track the cattle and beef from Certified Operations through the chain.

 We acknowledge the [financial] support of the Government of Canada and the Government of Alberta through the Canadian Agricultural Partnership.